The”Advance” To Jackson And Sony/ATV Operating Agreement Conditions

 - On January 1997 with the Second Amendment, there was the first adjustment of the revenues distributed to the members: bank interest rates were applied also to the excess guarantee advances during first distribution period, and payment of operating expenses remained the main priority.
 Other conditions related to other articles of the operating agreement also changed.

 - On December 1998, with the amendment no. 3 the terms of the guaranteed distributions were changed again decreasing, subjected to the usual clauses between the articles and the priorities, and the guaranteed first distribution period was extended to 10 years (1995-2005).
-The “put option” was added, as MJ had to take a loan with Bank Of America – to help Sony/ATV expansion and have the available working capital for his activities.
+The “put option” was added, as MJ had taken a loan with Bank Of America – to help Sony/ATV expansion and have the available working capital for his activities.
 The bank contract conditions required Sony – being the other shareholder in SonyATV- a guarantee equivalent to the face amount of the principal of the loan.
 The cost of such guarantee – about 9 million USD – was for MJ account.

 Actually, the “put option” clause, opened officially the door to a possible “buy out” between the shareholders of Sony/ATV.